dry-run/test_proj/jenkins-pipelines/Jenkins-Config-metadata.md

-<h2>Print the name of all jobs including jobs inside of a folder and the folders themselves</h2>
+> <h2>Print the name of all jobs including jobs inside of a folder and the folders themselves</h2>

 Here's a Groovy script file to fetch all Jenkins jobs:

-    get-all-jobs.sh
+Open Jenkins server and copy the code from the file "get-all-jobs.sh" and execute it in "script console"

+    import jenkins.model.*

+    // Get the instance of the Jenkins object def jenkins = Jenkins.instance

+    // Get all jobs from the Jenkins object def jobs = jenkins.getAllItems()

+    // Iterate over the jobs and print their names jobs.each { job ->
+        println(job.fullName)
+    }

 This script uses the <b>Jenkins.instance</b> method to get the instance of the Jenkins object, and then the <b>getAllItems()</b> method to get all the jobs in Jenkins.
 It then iterates over each job and prints its full name.